-Plans to implement collaborative decision-making tools at European airports have fallen far short of targets, as a result of technical as well as economic problems.
+Plans to implement collaborative decision-making tools at European airports have fallen far short of targets as a result of technical, as well as economic, problems.

-Under an action plan initially put together between air traffic management organisation Eurocontrol and airports representative ACI Europe, the collaborative tool - known as A-CDM - was supposed to have been fully implemented in 10 airports by the end of 2011.
+Under an action plan initially put together by air traffic management organisation Eurocontrol and airports representative ACI Europe, the collaborative tool - known as A-CDM - was supposed to have been fully implemented in 10 airports by the end of 2011.

-A-CDM aims to provide real-time sharing of operational information by airport users - including airport operators, air traffic control and airlines - allowing more efficient flight preparation and allocation of resources, and generating fewer delays.
+A-CDM aims to provide real-time sharing of operational information by airport users - including airport operators, air traffic control and airlines - allowing more efficient flight preparation and allocation of resources, generating fewer delays.

 "Several external factors have slowed down implementation at some airports," said ACI Europe.

 The organisation pointed out that "difficulties" in updating an integrating information technology system - which it describes as a "crucial enabler" - have held up the effort, while the financial crisis has also had an impact.